How to Safely Detox From Methadone

 Methadone Detox and Withdrawal Timelines

 Methadone withdrawal differs from person to person.
-Typically, withdrawal and recovery happens in three main phases — acute withdrawal, post-acute withdrawal and long-term recovery.
+The longer the use, the longer your methadone withdrawal timeline and tapering schedule will be.
+Tapering refers to the process of weaning the body off of a drug to ensure a healthier, more successful withdrawal.
+Typically, withdrawal and recovery happen in three main phases — acute withdrawal, post-acute withdrawal and long-term recovery.

 1. Acute Withdrawal